 (iii) disseminate information regarding current operations research applications in the rail industry.

 This special interest group consists of members from diversified fields including: railroad planners and practitioners, academicians, consultants, and software developers.
-The activities of RAS include arranging around eight sessions at the INFORMS Annual National Meeting, publication of a six-monthly RAS Newsletter, organizing workshops, and sponsoring a student paper competition.
+The activities of RAS include arranging 1-3 days of sessions at the INFORMS Annual National Meeting, publication of an annual RAS Newsletter, organizing workshops, and sponsoring a problem solving and student paper competition.